auth0/auth0.net/docs-source/index.md

 }
 ```

-ManagementApiClient and AuthenticationApiClient can still be disposed using this pattern and will dispose of the ApiConnection.
+`ManagementApiClient` and `AuthenticationApiClient` can still be disposed using this pattern and will dispose of the `ApiConnection`.
 The ApiConnection is smart enough to know not to dispose `HttpClient` instances it did not create and thus will share the HttpClient succesfully.

 ## Advanced Scenarios